-YCWA is proposing a LWM pass-through condition (YCWA's proposed Condition GS3).
+YCWA's proposed Condition GS3 would require a LWM passage for mobile instream woody material at Our House and Log Cabin diversion dams.
 Increases in LWM in the reaches downstream of these diversion dams may result in increased sediment storage, bank protection, and channel heterogeneity.
+Condition AR7 would require monitoring to assess the transport and fate of the LWM.